 In the 1950s Gerda would ride her pink bicycle past Wedgwood School, waving to the children who looked out of their classroom windows in amazement to see an adult riding a bike.
 In my growing-up years in Seattle in the 1950s and 1960s, I cannot remember ever seeing an adult riding a bike, as it was considered only a “kid” thing to do.
 The only exception was a recreational activity at Green Lake, where teens and young adults out on a date could rent bikes to ride around the lake’s pathways.

 Gerda continued riding her bike to the Tradewell grocery store (now QFC) at Wedgwood’s NE 85th Street business intersection until she was well into her 80s.
 Her reputation as the Bicycle Lady was one of the things that gave Katie, editor of the Wedgwood community newsletter, the idea to write an article to tell of Gerda’s mission as a neighborhood friendliness ambassador.
 That article of the year 2010 was accessed on-line by the eighth-grade students in Naperville, Illinois, which led to the reunion of Gerda and Edith.

 In their growing up years Gerda and Edith experienced persecution as Jews in Germany and bullying from Americans who did not understand the immigrant experience.
 Gerda and Edith resolved to help “repair the world” by showing compassion to others, supporting refugee work and teaching the next generation of children that immigrants are the life-blood of America.
 Edith’s daughter, Fern Schumer Chapman, is continuing that work with her books about the history of the Holocaust, her mother’s story and other immigrants.

 Many, many thanks to Gerda’s daughter Ann and to Edith’s daughter Fern for their work to tell the stories of their immigrant moms.
 The books of Fern Schumer Chapman can be found at her website.
-In reading these books I was disappointed to learn that the Seattle Public Library does not have these in their collection.
+In reading these books I was disappointed to learn that the Seattle Public Library did not have these in their collection.
 I sent in a library book purchase request, and now one of Mrs. Chapman’s books is available at the Northeast Branch Library in Wedgwood.